primevprotocol/docs-mevcommit/README.md

 **Providers**

-Providers of execution services, like **Block Builders and Rollup Sequencers**.
+Providers of execution services, such as **Block Builders and Rollup Sequencers**.

-**Users**
+**Bidders**

-Users of execution services include **mev searchers, AA bundlers, Rollup Provers, and others seeking efficient use of block space**.
+Users bidding for execution services include **mev searchers, AA bundlers, solvers, Rollup Provers, and others seeking efficient use of block space**.

 ## Network Topology